1. Data protection at a glance

 We have profiles in social networks and media.
 There, we inform our customers and interested parties and additional information.
 Some of the media companies process the user data outside the European Union.
 We would like to point out that this may result in risks for the user.
 This may make enforcement of the users’ rights more difficult.
 We would like to point out that US providers that are certified in accordance with “Privacy Shield” have agreed to comply with EU privacy laws.

 We would like to further point out that personal data (such as IP addresses and browser settings) are (or may be) processed by the provider of the social network with our influence and knowledge (e.g. for profile creation, or advertising purposes).
-For detailed information about how Facebook is using your data, please contact Facebook.
+For detailed information about how Facebook and Instagram are using your data, please contact Meta Platforms Ireland Limited.

 Often the user data are additionally utilised for advertising and market research purposes.
 User profiles can be created from the behaviour of the individual users.
 This can be utilised to targetedly place web advertisements – both on the social networks as well as outside of them.
 Therewith, the advertising is controlled such that it ostensibly corresponds to the users’ interests.
 To be able to do this, typically cookies are placed on the end devices of the users which track the user behaviour.
 Additionally, further data may be stored in the profiles, especially if users are members of the platforms and are logged into the platform.